Hosts and Guests

 However, man has acquired this virtue during the long course of human development.
 As he became social and civilized, he learned to be hospitable.
 In the olden days, it was not easy to offer or accept the invitation of a meal.
 An atmosphere of doubt, fear, and uncertainty prevailed.
 The writer points out that the virtue of hospitality does not depend on the financial position of a man.
 Being rich or poor does not persuade him to be a host or guest.
 It is entirely a temperamental quality.
 The history of hospitality is full of sad and shameful incidents.
 Many hosts killed or poisoned their honorable guests.

 - 3. Describe the history of man’s hospitality.

 Or How did man learn to be hospitable?

 Or write down the development of instinct of hospitality.

 The history of man’s hospitality is very long.
 It can be traced back to the time when man lived in caves.
 People of the caves were not hospitable at all.
 They never invited other cavemen to their caves.
 They suspected and feared one another.
 They feared that their guest might kill them.
-Similarly the guest feared that he might be killed by his host.
-They, therefore, avoided to act as hosts or guests.
+Similarly, the guest feared that he might be killed by his host.
+They, therefore, avoided acting as hosts or guests.
 Red-haired men of ancient times never accepted anybody’s invitation to dine.

 Q.4 “In the annals of hospitality there are many pages that make painful reading.”
 Discuss.